Sebastianhju/Runeterra-5e/2.0/Runes.md

 You take 2 less damage whenever you take physical and elemental damage

-**Headhunter** Whenever you score a _takedown_, you gain a stack of Trancendence.
+**Headhunter** Whenever you score a _takedown_, you gain a stack of Conditioning.
 Whenever you have 30 stacks you gain the following benefits:
 - **Conditioned**: You gain +1 to your armor class and saving throws

 ---